AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 source unit providing access to some sensor values.

-The sources for this example can be found under the `share/examples/gnatcoverage/doc/cross_example` directory of the GNATDAS disctribution.
+The sources for this example can be found under the `share/examples/gnatcoverage/doc/cross_example` directory of the GNAT DAS disctribution.

 .. code-block:: ada